cosinekitty/astronomy/source/golang/README.md

     DaysPerTropicalYear       = 365.24217 // the number of days in one tropical year SecondsPerDay             = 86400.0   // the number of seconds in one day SolarDaysPerSiderealDay   = 0.9972695717592592
-    SpeedOfLightAuPerDay      = 173.1446326846693             // the speed of light in vacuum expressed in astronomical units per day
+    MeanSynodicMonth          = 29.530588                     // average number of days for Moon to return to the same phase SpeedOfLightAuPerDay      = 173.1446326846693             // the speed of light in vacuum expressed in astronomical units per day
     KmPerAu                   = 1.4959787069098932e+8         // the number of kilometers in one astronomical unit AuPerLightYear            = 63241.07708807546             // the number of astronomical units in one light year